Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 I. Basic Information about Dayone Gangnam Station Branch

 Dayone Dermatology has several branches in Seoul, with the Gangnam Station Branch being its main location.
-It is located at 455 Gangnam-daero, Sujeong-gu, Seoul, and it takes about 3 minutes to walk from Exit 2 of Subway Line 2 at Gangnam Station.
-The clinic is on the 3rd and 4th floors of a commercial building, with direct access via elevator.
+It is located at 455 Gangnam-daero, Sujeong-gu, Seoul, and it takes about 3 minutes to walk from Exit 2 of Gangnam Station on Line 2 of the subway.
+The clinic is situated on the 3rd and 4th floors of a commercial building, with direct access via elevator.

-• Lead doctor: Director Kim Sun-chan, a dermatologist with over 10 years of clinical experience.
+• Lead Physician: Dr. Kim Sun-chan, a dermatologist with over 10 years of clinical experience.

-• Language support: Translation services in Chinese and English are available; please indicate your language preference when making an appointment.
+• Language Support: Translation services in Chinese and English are available; you can indicate your language preference when making an appointment.

-• Service for foreigners: Special procedures are in place for foreign patients, and medical tourism visitors are welcome.
+• Service for Foreign Patients: Special procedures are in place for foreign patients, and the clinic welcomes medical tourists.

-I visited on a regular Wednesday morning, and there were about four or five people waiting in the reception area—both local Koreans and tourists speaking Japanese and Chinese.
-The atmosphere was quite relaxed, unlike some of those internet-famous clinics that can be very crowded.
+On a regular Wednesday morning, there were about four or five people waiting in the reception area, including both local Koreans and tourists speaking Japanese and Chinese.
+The atmosphere was quite relaxed, unlike some of the more popular internet-famous clinics.

 Waiting area of the Dayone clinic reception hall

-Entering the clinic, my first impression was “clean, but not ostentatious.”
-The decor is dominated by white and light wood tones, with no overwhelming advertisements or posters.
-On the walls hang the doctor’s educational certificates and professional licenses.
-The waiting area features comfortable chairs, as well as free drinking water, energy-boosting beverages, and mobile phone charging outlets.
+Upon entering the clinic, my first impression was “clean, but not ostentatious.”
+The decor features predominantly white and light wood tones, with no overwhelming amount of advertising posters.
+The walls are adorned with the doctor’s educational credentials and professional licenses.
+The waiting area is equipped with comfortable chairs, as well as free drinking water, energy-boosting beverages, and mobile phone charging outlets.

-• Registration process: At the front desk, each patient is given a questionnaire covering skin conditions, allergy history, recent medications, and the areas of concern for consultation.
+• Registration process: At the front desk, each patient is given a questionnaire covering aspects such as skin condition, allergy history, recent medications, and the areas of concern for consultation.

 • Privacy protection: The consultation rooms are private spaces, ensuring that conversations with doctors are not overheard by others.